 19 Super-Smart Tips on How to Save Money on Utilities

-The summer of 2022 has seen historic heat waves across the U.S., with particularly high temps in the South and West.
-And the National Weather Service has put out a grim warning: “It will get worse … before it gets better.”
+The summer of 2023 has seen historic heat waves across the world, making July the hottest month on record with particularly high temps in the South and out West.

-The last seven years have been the hottest in recorded history, and these unusually warm summers aren’t going anywhere soon.
-As NASA climatologist Gavin Schmidt told the Washington Post earlier this year, “There is no going back.”
+The last eight years have been the hottest in recorded history, and these unusually warm summers aren’t going anywhere soon.
+As NASA climatologist Gavin Schmidt told the Washington Post last year, “There is no going back.”

 Rising temperatures mean more extreme and dangerous weather, more uncomfortable days no matter where we live, increased chances of heat-related injury and death and, yes, more expensive energy bills.

-In the face of inflation — and with gas prices fluctuating between high and not-so-high — it’s important to look for ways to save energy and keep utility bills low.
+In the face of continued inflation, it’s important to look for ways to save energy and keep utility bills low.
 But short of turning off your air conditioner and hoping for the occasional breeze through some open windows, what can you do to keep your electricity bill down?

 19 Ways to Save Money on Utility Bills